First Mexican Empire: Election of the Emperor

 With Ferdinand VII having rejected the Treaty of Cordoba, Iturbide's supporters saw an opportunity to place their candidate on the throne.
 On the night of 18 May, the 1st infantry regiment, stationed at the ex Convent of San Hipólito, and led by sergeant Pio Marcha began a public demonstration in favor of Iturbide being made emperor.
 The demonstration was joined by other barracks and many civilians as well.
 When the public demonstration reached his home, Iturbide himself was able to address the demonstrators from his balcony.
-He consulted with members of the regency on what course to follow, and eventually acquiesced to the demonstrator's demands, agreeing that he should be made emperor.
+He consulted with members of the regency on what course to follow, and eventually acquiesced to the demonstrators' demands, agreeing that he should be made emperor.
 The crowd celebrated the rest of the night with fireworks and celebratory gunfire.

 An extraordinary session of congress was held the following morning to deal with the subject of Iturbide's coronation.
 At the opening of the session, the military addressed a manifesto to congress, endorsing Iturbide to be emperor.
 The deliberations then started with a few deputies expressing concern that congress was not entirely free in the present circumstances to proceed on the matter.
 A pro-Iturbide crowd outside of the hall was making so much noise that it was interfering with the deliberations, and congress asked Iturbide to show up in an unsuccessful attempt to calm the crowds.
 The opposition brought up concerns that a popular demonstration in the capital was not enough of a basis upon which to elect Iturbide and that the provinces ought to be consulted first.
 A proposal was made to gain the consent of two thirds of the provinces, and this succeeding then to appoint a commission to write a provisional constitution in order to avoid constitutional crises.

 Deputy Valentín Gómez Farías, future president of Mexico, stood up for the legality of congress to elect an emperor.
 He praised Iturbide's services to the nation, and argued that as Spain had rejected the Treaty of Córdoba, Congress was now authorized by that very treaty to hold an election to decide who the emperor was to be.

 The vote then proceeded.
 In the final results, sixty-seven deputies voted in favor of making Iturbide Emperor, while fifteen voted against.
 The vote however was short of a legal quorum of one hundred and two deputies.
 Congress, nonetheless resigned itself to the situation, and a plan to establish a constitutional monarchy united both conservatives and liberals at a time when it was uncertain which form of government would be best for independent Mexico.